European Marine Energy Centre: Wave power testing at EMEC, Billia Croo

-Tidal power testing at EMEC
+Tidal power testing at EMEC, Fall of Warness

-The tidal power test site at the Fall of Warness, to the west of the island of Eday, was chosen for its high velocity marine currents which reach almost 4 m/s (7.8 knots) at spring tides.
-The facility offers seven test berths at depths ranging from 25 m to 50 m in an area 2 km across and approximately 4 km in length.
+The tidal power test site is located in the Fall of Warness, to the west of the island of Eday.
+It was chosen for its high-velocity marine currents, which reach almost 4 m/s (7.8 knots) at spring tides.
+The facility offers eight test berths at depths ranging from 25 m to 50 m in an area 2 km across and approximately 4 km in length.

+The site is grid-connected, delivering power to the island of Eday at Caldale.
+EMEC was granted a license for up to 10 MW of tidal generation in March 2016.
 From each developer berth, the subsea cables follow back along the seabed and then pass under the beach and into an onshore substation.
-An adjacent laydown area then provides an optional area for developers to use conditioning equipment for converting from the level at which they generate to grid compliant electricity.
+An adjacent laydown area then provides an optional area for developers to use conditioning equipment for converting from the level at which they generate to grid-compliant electricity.
+The substation building has four separate areas: the HV switchroom, communications room, personnel room, and standby generator room.

-The substation building has four separate areas: the HV switchroom, communications room, personnel room and the standby generator room.
+To balance the fluctuating tidal power and supply the 670 kW hydrogen electrolyser, a 1.8 MWh vanadium redox battery was installed in 2022.
+This is located alongside the substation.

-The test site was officially opened by Scotland's First Minister in September 2007.
+The test site was officially opened by Alex Salmond, then Scotland's First Minister, in September 2007.